WordPress’ Post name Permalinks, Block Editor, and JSON Error

 This site has been up for a few years now.
 Very few (hardly any) visitors.
 That’s fine.
 This is really just a place for me to make notes about tech that’s on my mind.
 Without a job there’s fewer situations that I find myself having to resolve so less to write about.

 wp.boba.org is on the Internet though, so of course it gets hit by bots.
 And since commenting without creating a login is permitted the bots attempt to post spam.
-Comments need to be approved before they’re displayed so I see, and reject, all of them.
+Comments need to be approved before they’re displayed so I see, and reject, all of the spam.
 Source IP is usually Russia but spam comments also come from Kazakhstan, Belarus, Iran, Amsterdam, Saudi Arabia, Kuwait, Dubai, China, and VPNs that originate in Stockholm and London, among other places.

 The interesting thing is that once I began blocking networks, spam comments became a bit more frequent.
 Each time from a new network, of course, because the firewall was updated for each new spam source.